Locations:

 Overview

-The arteries of the leg, including the popliteal artery.
+The arteries of the leg, including the popliteal artery

-What are the popliteal arteries?
+What is the popliteal artery?

 Advertisement